Burkina Faso: 2022 coups d'état

+A map of the Islamist insurgency in Burkina Faso, November 2024.
+The government controlled areas of Burkina Faso are in blue.

 In a successful coup on 24 January 2022, mutinying soldiers arrested and deposed President Roch Marc Christian Kaboré following gunfire.
 The Patriotic Movement for Safeguard and Restoration (MPSR) supported by the military declared itself to be in power, led by Lieutenant Colonel Paul-Henri Sandaogo Damiba.
 On 31 January, the military junta restored the constitution and appointed Damiba interim president.
 In the aftermath of the coup, ECOWAS and the African Union suspended Burkina Faso's membership.

 On 10 February, the Constitutional Council declared Damiba president.
 He was sworn in as president on 16 February.
 On 1 March 2022, the junta approved a charter allowing a military-led transition of 3 years.
 The charter provides for the transition process to be followed by the holding of elections.
 President Kaboré, who had been detained since the military junta took power, was released on 6 April 2022.

 The insurgency continued following the coup, with about 60% of the country under government control.
 The Siege of Djibo began in February 2022 and continued as of June 2023.
 Between 100 and 165 people were killed in Seytenga Department, Séno Province on 12–13 June and around 16,000 people fled their homes.
 In June 2022, the Government announced the creation of "military zones", which civilians were required to vacate so that the country's Armed and Security Forces could fight insurgents without any "hindrances".

 On 30 September 2022, Damiba was ousted in a military coup led by Capt.
 Ibrahim Traoré.
 This came eight months after Damiba had seized power.
 The rationale given by Traoré for the coup d'état was the purported inability of Paul-Henri Sandaogo Damiba to deal with an Islamist insurgency.
 Damiba resigned and left the country.
 On 6 October 2022, Captain Ibrahim Traoré was officially appointed as president.
 Apollinaire Joachim Kyélem de Tambèla was appointed interim Prime Minister on 21 October 2022.

 On 13 April 2023, authorities in Burkina Faso declared a mobilisation in order to give the nation all means necessary to combat terrorism and create a "legal framework for all the actions to be taken" against the insurgents in recapturing 40% of the national territory from Islamist insurgents.
 On 20 April, the Rapid Intervention Brigade committed the Karma massacre, rounding up and executing civilians en masse.
 Between 60 and 156 civilians were killed.

 On 25 August 2024, JNIM again launched a major attack in the region of Barsalogho, killing at least 400 people.

-In 2025, the armed forces foiled an attempted coup which they said had been planned by plotters based in the Ivory Coast.
+In 2025, the armed forces foiled an attempted coup, which they said had been planned by plotters based in the Ivory Coast.
 Thousands rallied in Ouagadougou in support of the military government after the foiled coup plot.
 In May, reports of a digital cult around Traoré began to surface.